For accessing rich treasures in His Word and for edification

 Look even at the sequencing of the words in both the verses.
 In what order, they have been framed.
 He walked ‘first’ …in uprightness & then only turned many from sin.
 Similarly Doctor Luke, ever the stickler to details…puts the word ‘DO’ before the word ‘TEACH’.

 Simply put, Jesus did not merely practice what he preached, rather HE PREACHED WHAT HE PRACTICED.
 Amazing isn’t it?
 The most significant part of the winning formula of our Lord!
 No wonder, there was so much of conviction & authority in His WORDS that people stood dazed by their power.
-(Matt 7:29/Luke4: 32).
+(Matt 7:29/ Luke4: 32).

 Any effort by us to be preachers & teachers without first clinging to His presence by constant obedience (John 15:5) is doomed to fail.
 ‘UNLEARNING’ is yet another Corporate buzzword, whereby we are instructed to put to shelf all that we held dear to our hearts hitherto, as they have now become redundant.
-So if power is lacking in our ministry, wouldn’t it be worthwhile to do a reality check, as to whether ‘We are really feeling Christ’s presence & power more & more within us’ (2 Cor 13:5) or we still clinging to that obsolete formula of trying to ‘Practice what you preach’ in hope, it will bring fruit in our ministry.
+So if abundant provision of the Spirit meaning ample power is lacking in our ministry, wouldn’t it be worthwhile to do a reality check, as to whether ‘We are really feeling Christ’s presence & power more & more within us’ (2 Cor 13:5) or we still clinging to that obsolete formula of trying to ‘Practice what you preach’ in hope, it will bring fruit in our ministry.
 Unlearning here would require, we dump that outdated formula.
 Forget practicing your sermon to capture public attention for who would first of all listen to a person who is not anointed of the Lord, in whose sermons, power is conspicuous by its absence, which would be the case, when he has never practiced the virtue he is trying to extol in his sermon.

 Permit me to use a freak example.
 On the topic of Intercessory prayer on the international ‘Prayer day’, lets imagine for a moment that on assigning the speaking responsibility in a church function we have a to make a choice between 2 prospective speakers, who have never spoken in a church before (other factors like grip over the language etc remaining constant).
 On one hand, lets assume we have a devout member, the one who has fasted & prayed, many a time for others & experienced the power of God in answered prayers & on the other we have a nominal church member who is a high ranking government officer with the obvious potential to dole out a handsome financial contribution (to the church when needed) but with no prayer life.
 The question, I would like to ask now is not whom, we should plump for as that would lead to an incidental topic (are we God pleasers’ or people pleasers?), which I hopefully would be dwelling upon shortly but rather who would speak with conviction which would produce edification in the audience?
 The answer is obvious, isn’t it?